Brinkley97/cop_5556_program_languages_principles/assignments/2-FORTH/README.md

 # Assignment 2

 In this assignment, I implement various function in the functional programming type called  `Haskell` while integrating the workflows around `cabal`, the package/builder manager.
-Test cases are written in a stack-oriented procdural language called `FORTH (.4TH)`.
+Test cases are written in a procedural language called `FORTH (.4TH)`.

 See [Requirements.md](https://github.com/Brinkley97/cop_5556_program_languages_principles/blob/main/assignments/2-FORTH/Requirements.md) to get a sense of what was expected.